Research and Data

 North Carolina Wetlands Research Raw Data (NC DWR)

 Data have been collected from North Carolina wetlands by the NC Division of Water Resources (NC DWR, part of the NC Department of Environmental Quality) since 2004.
-Data collected by North Carolina State University from 2015-2018 on some of the same sites sampled by NC DWR are also included in these data tables.
+Included in these data tables are data collected by North Carolina State University from 2015-2018 on some of the same sites sampled by NC DWR.

 Over 200 wetland sites have been sampled, but the information collected at each site varied depending on the purpose of the research project.
 Water quality, water level (hydrology), soil, plant, macroinvertebrate, and amphibian data have been collected at multiple sites.
 Downloadable excel files of data are provided below.
 (Please check back as more data tables will be added as compilation of the data is completed.)